nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

 For `MedicationRequest` instances where `intent` is set to `order`:

 - The status refers to the status of the prescription issue.
+- Where the plan has been discontinued then the status should not be updated to `stopped`

 ### intent ###